minkaotic/front-end-notes/notes/React-Styling.md

 ```

 :smile: **Benefits:**
-- When compiled, selectors become hashed and thus isolated to specific components, so no longer risk of global collision / accidental overrides
+- When compiled, module selectors become hashed and thus isolated to specific components, so no longer risk of global collision / accidental overrides
 - Full power of CSS
 - Explicit dependencies due to clear imports (making dead code elimination easier)

 :disappointed: **Disadvantages:**
+- intentional overrides require creating an abstraction layer in JS (or using a library like `react-css-themr`)
 - sharing code / constants is not possible :C